M-Muntazer-Mehdi/Omnigen.AI/README.md

 [![Prisma](https://img.shields.io/badge/Prisma-v5.0.0-lightgrey.svg)](https://prisma.io/)
 [![Stripe](https://img.shields.io/badge/Stripe-API%20v12.16.0-green.svg)](https://stripe.com/)

 Omnigen.AI stands as a sophisticated, extensible Software-as-a-Service (SaaS) platform, meticulously engineered to leverage the forefront of artificial intelligence.
 Built upon a robust foundation of Next.js, OpenAI, Replicate, Tailwind CSS, Prisma, and Stripe, our core mission is to empower individuals and businesses.
-We achieve this by democratizing access to powerful AI models, transforming complex AI processes into intuitive, accessible services for diverse creative and practical applications.
+We achieve this by democratizing access to powerful AI models, transforming complex AI processes into intuitive, accessible services for diverse creative and practical applications

 ## Core Capabilities